luk-f-a/EsgLiL/README.md

 After creating an environment with Pyhon 3.6 (look at virtualenv documentation for this step), run ```pip install -r requirements.txt``` to quickly install all those dependencies.

+The instructions above will create a full new environment.
+If you simply want to use EsgLiL in an existing environment, please look at install_list.txt which describes the minimal set of packages required to run EsgLiL.

 # Quick tutorial